uqlibrary/technology-training/R/ggplot2_intro/ggplot2_intro.md

 Let’s use the `diamonds` dataset now.
-The `diamonds` dataset comes with ggplot2 and contains information about \~54,000 diamonds, including the price, carat, color, clarity, and cut of each diamond.
+The `diamonds` dataset comes with ggplot2 and contains information about \~54,000 diamonds, including the price, carat, colour, clarity, and cut quality of each diamond.

 Let’s have a look at the data: